qusaizakir/CityGraph/README.md

 # City Graph

 City graph takes location data (cities) and creates a fully connected graph using different distance metrics as edges.
 These metrics include as driving, walking and straight-line distances.
-The country data is taken from SimpleMaps, OpenRouteService is used to calculate distances.
+The country data is taken from GeoNames, OpenRouteService is used to calculate distances.

 ### Prerequisites